This post probably contains affiliate links. You can read my full disclosure policy here.

-According to this article, about 28 percent of Americans that experience stress and anxiety daily have had an anxiety or panic attack.
+According to an article by the Anxiety and Depression Association of America, about 28 percent of Americans that experience stress and anxiety daily have had an anxiety or panic attack.

 Main Causes of Work-related Stress